craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/Prime Timeline.md

 title: Simonson make Peace
 content:

-[[Arthur Simonson|The Great Adventurer King]] argues well for his new [[The Kingdom of Prosper|Kingdom]]'s legitimacy, and a tense peace settles through the northwest after the war in the area
+[[Arthur Simonson|The Great Adventurer King]] argues well for his new [[The Kingdom of Prosper|Kingdom]]'s legitimacy, and a tense peace settles through the northwest after the guerilla-style wars in the area.

 date: 065AF
 title:
 content:

 date: 070AF